connorourke/crystal_torture/README.md

  `crystal_torture` is a Python, Fortran and OpenMP crystal structure analysis module.
 The module contains a set of classes that enable:

-* a crystal structure to be converted into a graph for network analysis,
+* a crystal structure to be converted into a graph for network analysis
 * connected clusters of crystal sites (nodes) to be retrieved and output
 * periodicity of connected clusters of crystal sites to be determined
 * relative path tortuosity to traverse a crystal within a connected cluster to be calculated for each site